Gjakova: Economy

-There are lots of infrastructure facilities of railways and platforms which currently are out of function.

-Pristina International Airport is some 70 kilometres east of Gjakova.
-It is the only port of entry for air travelers to Kosovo.
-In northern of the city, there is the Gjakova Airport situated.
-The airport is expected to become public in the following years, to be used by low-cost commercial airlines and cargo flights.

 Education

 Gjakova has a long tradition of education since the beginning of civil life.
 According to the Gjakova tradition the Hadim Aga library was so rich in books so it was said "Who wants to see the Kaaba, let them visit the library of Hadim Aga".
 The library had a reading room on the ground floor and the shelf with books upstairs.

 According to some data, schools with Albanian as a language of instruction in the territory of Gjakova were opened before 1840.
 The Albanian intellectuals from the city, that were educated in the most important educational centers of the Ottoman Empire, had a special role in opening of schools in Albanian during the Albanian National Movement.

 A particular role in enriching the educational tradition in the region of Gjakova and beyond was the opening of religious schools, initially schools, later the madrasas.

 The city has become an important university town.
 Today in the municipality of Gjakova, there is also a large number of primary and secondary schools, in the public sector, as well as in the private sector.
 The education system is organized in many schools and in the separate physical activity classes.
 During 2004, there was development respectively.
 There has been an increase in the number of private institutions, especially at the preschool level, but also in primary and secondary education.

 The University of Gjakova Fehmi Agani, is one of the newest public universities in Kosovo.
 The university began operating on 1 October 2013.
 In 2014, the Gjakova Summer School for Entrepreneurship were opened in the city.